fuzziqersoftware/sharedstructures/README.md

 See PrefixTree.hh for more details on how to use the tree object.
 The HashTable interface is similar.

-Python usage is a bit more intuitive - sharedstructures objects behave mostly like dicts (but read the "Python wrapper" section below):
+Python usage is a bit more intuitive - `sharedstructures.PrefixTree` objects behave mostly like dicts (but read the "Python wrapper" section below):

     import sharedstructures